jhcr/CalculatorApp/README.md

 # CalculatorApp
-A Console App for addition, subtraction, multiplication, and division operations
+A Console App for addition, subtraction, multiplication, and division operations.

+All requirements and stretch goals in https://github.com/restaurant365/challenge-calculator have been implemented.

 ## Getting Started